Home – Why serve?

 Challenges

-• Brown County has a one-party monopoly on political power that can contribute to fear, moral compromise, corruption, inefficiencies, waste, and mismanagement.
-The May Primary election typically determines the candidates who will also be elected in November.
+• Brown County has a one-party monopoly on political power that can contribute to fear, moral compromise, inefficiencies, waste, and mismanagement.
+Transparency, Accountability, and Continual Improvement are antidotes.

 • Cost of Poor Quality (CoPQ).
 Generally, CoPQ (inefficiency, waste, bad decisions) can range from 20% to 40% of the budget.

 • Example: Closing Indian Hill Road and railroad crossing.
 It took less than an hour for the commissioners to vote to close.
 It has taken about three years and counting to correct the mistake.
-Additional costs may include several hundred thousand dollars that may be needed to upgrade the road and crossing.
-Costs also include the thousands of hours (literally) spent by stakeholders whose actions led to the county’s petition to reopen which was approved by INDOT.
+In addition to the financial, costs can include the hundreds of hours (literally) spent by stakeholders whose actions led to the county’s petition to reopen, which was approved by INDOT.
 Costs also include the risk and inconvenience to residents who were directly affected and could not easily access a state highway (45).
-More info: Part 5 Indian Hill – The Final Season – maybe

 The case for change